Global Destinations:

 Villetta Mimma Vittoria (Ref: 1376), self-catering villa in Gioia Tauro, Italy

-All guests renting Villetta Mimma Vittoria (named after the owner’s mom) will be greeted with a welcome care package containing local Calabrian products of (virgin olive oil - grown, harvested and cold pressed by the owner’s relatives in nearby Seminara, fruits and vegetables (in season) grown and harvested by the owner’s relatives in nearby Ponte Vecchio, preserves and home made table wine made by other relatives in Gioia Tauro)..
+All guests renting Villetta Mimma Vittoria (named after the owner’s mom) will be greeted with a welcome care package containing local Calabrian products of (virgin olive oil - grown, harvested and cold pressed by the owner’s relatives in nearby Seminara, fruits and vegetables (in season) grown and harvested by the owner’s relatives in nearby Ponte Vecchio,..
 Sleeps 6.

 View Google Map of Italy